helio-fm/helio-sequencer/Docs/refactoring.md

 ![retrograde-swap-notes]

+Retrograde hotkey also works in the pattern roll, re-ordering all selected clips backwards for each row:

+![reverse-clips-order]

 ### Cleanup overlaps

 This option simply removes duplicate notes and corrects lengths in a way that notes do not overlap each other.